-Before beginning this endeavor, a landowner must consider a few things:
+When designing an alley cropping system, a landowner must consider a few things:

-- Amount of rainfall
+- Amount of rainfall.

-- Spacing between and within rows
+- Spacing between and within rows.

-- Sun Direction
+- Sun direction.

-- Maintenance requirements & available equipment
+- Maintenance requirements and available equipment.

 Alley cropping systems can be designed and established depending on the landowner objectives.
 There are several ways of establishing alley cropping systems:

 - Convert existing orchard into an alley cropping system by integrating agronomic or forage crops.
 Thinning of the orchard maybe employed to allow for the establishment of alley cropping systems.